- SAP has a very deliberate way of confusing people about S/4HANA (cloud or on-premises) they are speaking of.

 The Rest Want to Keep Core Processes on Their Own Servers?

 Is the term force feed the right term for the cloud?
-The way SAP and Oracle do it, the answer is Y-E—SSSSSSSS!
+The way SAP and Oracle do it, and the answer is Y-E—SSSSSSSS!

 “The rest want to keep core business processes running on their own servers, DSAG board member Marco Lenck told the conference, cautioning technology providers that they shouldn’t force cloud-only products on the market.”